wso2/docs-updates/en/docs/updates/faq.md

 ``

 !!!
 Note
-    You need to provite the flag only when changing the backup location.
+    You need to provide the flag only when changing the backup location.
 Subsequent executions of the same command will automatically use the provided backup location.

 ### How do I create an updated product zip to be used in a pipeline?
 Follow the steps described below to create an updated product zip that can be used in a pipeline.<br>